xincubate/react-native-event-bridge/README.md

 ## Usage

-For different usage examples look into the example folder.
+For different usage examples look into the example and example-swift folder.

 ### Emit events from React Native